erestrep/estebanrestrepo.github.io/_pages/about.md

   - /about.html
 ---

-From February 2023 I am a Postdoctoral researcher in the [Rainbow Team](https://team.inria.fr/rainbow/) at IRISA, CNRS and Inria Bretagne Atlantique, Rennes, France, under the supervision of Dr. [Paolo Robuffo Giordano](https://team.inria.fr/rainbow/team/prg/).
-Previously, from January 2022 to January 2023, I was a Postdoctoral researcher in the [Division of Decision and Control Systems](https://www.kth.se/is/dcs/division-of-decision-and-control-systems-1.788078) at KTH Royal Institute of Technology, Sweden.
-I received the PhD degree in Automatic Control from the Université Paris-Saclay, France, in 2021.
+I am a Postdoctoral researcher in the [Rainbow Team](https://team.inria.fr/rainbow/) at IRISA, CNRS and Inria Bretagne Atlantique, Rennes, France, working with Dr. [Paolo Robuffo Giordano](https://team.inria.fr/rainbow/team/prg/).

+Previously, from January 2022 to January 2023, I was a Postdoctoral researcher in the [Division of Decision and Control Systems](https://www.kth.se/is/dcs/division-of-decision-and-control-systems-1.788078) at KTH Royal Institute of Technology, Sweden, working with Dr. Dimos V. Dimarogonas.
+From October 2018 to November 2021, I was a Ph.D. student at [ONERA](https://www.onera.fr/en) and the [Laboratory of Signals and Systems (L2S, UMR 8506) received](https://l2s.centralesupelec.fr/en/) under the supervision of Dr. Antonio Lor\'ia, Dr. Julien Marzat and Dr. Ioannis Sarras.
+In November 2021 I successfully defended my Ph.D. disertation, titled "Coordination control of autonomous robotic multi-agent systems under constraints."
 I obtained the MSc degree from Arts et Métiers, Paris, France, in 2018, and the BSc degree from Universidad EIA, Envigado, Colombia and from Arts et Métiers, Paris, France, in 2017.

 My Research
 ======